 If you’ve submitted a claim and your auto insurance provider has declined to pay, it can be for a variety of reasons.
-Some of the most common reasons a claim is rejected include the following:
+Some of the most common reasons your auto insurance claims denied include the following:

 1. The policy doesn’t include comprehensive and collision coverage.

-One common reason for a claim denial is that the policy does not have comprehensive and collision coverage.
+One common reason for auto insurance claims denied is that the policy does not have comprehensive and collision coverage.
 The at-fault policy holder may have opted to save money by purchasing liability coverage only.
 Unfortunately, after a collision, the policy will cover the other driver, but not the policy owner.

 2. The claim turns out to be fraudulent.